-Monitoring collective worship should be carried out jointly by the headteacher and the worship co-ordinator.
+Monitoring collective worship should be carried out jointly by the headteacher and the worship coordinator.
 Useful strategies for collecting the evidence might include:

-- checking that practice meets legal requirements and is in line with the school's aims and policy; - checking that practice matches planning; - observing children's attentiveness and level of interest; - conducting occasional formal observations of collective worship, and providing feedback (NB sample proformas for this purpose are provided in these guidelines); - seeking feedback from children, staff, parents, governors, incumbent and visitors (See questions which may be found useful when seeking feedback in section 3.2); - observing the extent of the collective worship's influence on children's attitudes and behaviour throughout the school day; - holding regular discussions with colleagues; - gathering written comments from colleagues on the worship planning sheet.
+- checking that practice meets legal requirements and is in line with the school's aims and policy; - checking that practice matches planning; - observing students' attentiveness and level of interest; - conducting occasional formal observations of collective worship, and providing feedback (NB sample proformas for this purpose are provided in these guidelines); - seeking feedback from students, staff, parents, governors, incumbent and visitors (See questions which may be found useful when seeking feedback in section 3.2); - observing the extent of the collective worship's influence on students' attitudes and behaviour throughout the school day; - holding regular discussions with colleagues; - gathering written comments from colleagues on the worship planning sheet.